 To finalise the meeting, we agreed that:

-I believe you NEED to still ask hundreds of questions and have multiple scenarios simulated.
+I believe you NEED to still ask lots of questions and have multiple scenarios simulated (things like, what if we move overseas?, estate planning and where our money goes after we pass? what if we buy a retirement place in our 40s and rent out and then move in after retirement?).
 I believe you need to KNOW and CONTROL your numbers (refer to the Finance 4 U series posts).
 I believe that if you ask the questions they will answer them and then some.
 Remember they love this stuff perhaps even more than you do.
-When they know you're interested they will share.
+When they know you’re interested they will share.

 Financial planning is nothing without financial doing